HPC News Bytes – 20260504

 The new TOP500 list of the most powerful supercomputers was released today at the ISC conference, with a new addition to the top 10.
 Tune in as Shahin and Doug go through the list with their commentary and analysis as they go over the details, key takeawats, how continents, companies, and architectures fair, and cover the full suite of benchmarks: HPL, Green500, HPCG, HPL-MxP (AI), IO500, and MLPerf.

-– French gov’t to acquire Eviden from Atos
+– French gov’t to acquire Eviden

 – Made-in-China 5nm chips